smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 SDL will contain Docker file with environment ready for qnx compilation.
 This environment will not contain QNX SDP.
 Before compilation developer should provide path to SDP with directory mounted to container.

-Example of compilation with docker :
+Example of compilation with docker:
 ```
 $ docker build -t  qnx_sdl_compile .
 $ docker run -v <sdl_core>:/home/developer/sdl \